amckennafoster/nbidata/docs/curation/curation.md

 Tidy data is important because it is easy to read and facilitates analysis and summarization.

 It has the following characteristics.
-- Data are in a stacked format.
+- Data are in a [stacked format](https://www.displayr.com/what-is-data-stacking/).
 This means that variables are the columns and observations are the rows.
 - Each cell contains only one piece of information (e.g. rather than 'Garden 015', 'Garden' should be in a location column and '015' should be in a plot column.)

 ## Cleaning Data
 General
-- Remove leading zeros and consecutive white spaces
+- Remove leading zeros and consecutive white spaces ([OpenRefine](https://openrefine.org/) is a great tool for this)
 - Correct all misspellings
 	- Extract all the unique values for a column and check for variation.
 After corrections, use this list in the data dictionary, if approporiate.
 - Normalize capitalization within columns